IndaPlus22/olleth-simulation/README.md

 ## Main function
 To create a new program you need to create a app. to develop it you'll need to add resources, plugins that handles the underlying functions of your program. add_systems handles all functions that control what happens on the frontend for example, spawning in marbles and despawning them.
 I have also added a startup system which gets added before all other systems using .add_startup system.
 Dont forget to add the .run() in the end for the app to run!

-### Example of how a main function looks like.
+### Example of how a main function looks like
-* XPBDPlugin: contains the physics behind the particles movement
+* XPBDPlugin: contains the physics behind the particles movement.
-* startup: Startup function
+* startup: Startup function.
-* spawn_marbles: Function that handles the spawning of particles
+* spawn_marbles: Function that handles the spawning of particles.
 * despawn_marbles and despawn_marbles_at_height: handles how the particles despawn, either from user input or height.
 Exists to keep performance high.
 ``` rust